“The will to win, the desire to succeed, the urge to reach your full potential… these are the keys that will unlock the door to personal excellence.”

 Oh, did I mention that we did not have a stove?
 Well, one day the convention oven decided to throw out different colors of electrical sparks from the plug.
 It took many emails (landlady lived several states away) and several of her aggressive responses to convince her that we needed a new one.
 In the meantime, we went on a “raw” diet.
 The final incidence was when my granddaughter called me from the bathroom for help.
 The sink had literally come out of the wall.
 I had to jimmy rig it and place a chair and box underneath until “help” arrived the next day.

 I found a cabin in Livingston MT. it was located on the edge of town in an RV park.
 Life was good, beside the cabin was about a half-acre of land where I could grow my garden.
 There was a lot of grass and weeds, but it is always worth the effort and labor.
 Unfortunately, the place did not have running water in the cabin nor did it have a stove.
-What is it with “the place is livable without water and a stove”?
+Why are so many places nowadays renting out a house or apartment without amenities and call it livable?
 Just to find a home with water and cooking facilities in the west here is the “new” challenge of the century.
 I suppose since the economy went belly up, homeowners feel that they can charge anything for nothing.
 Anyway, I am rambling.
-I decided I could live with hauling water for the garden, located about 400 yards away… Our showers were probably 600 yards.
+I decided I could live with hauling water for the garden, located about 400 yards away… Our showers were probably 600 yards from the cabin.

 Note: All I can say about Livingston is that it has some amazing architecture and history.
 I still miss the local bakery downtown where I escaped for a good cup of coffee and day old Artisan bread for a buck.